-Every now and then, we get an inquiry from a potential client interested in our services and asking for an offer.
+Every now and then, we get an inquiry from a potential client interested in our services and ask for an offer.
 After we get the feedback from the client and after the offer is sent, everything looks great at first, but…the client asks about the option of not paying the price given in the offer but rather paying us based on the number of products/services he sold.

 Just to be clear, we are absolutely supporting the fact that the hiring of a digital marketing agency should bring a certain benefit to the customer.
-The agency, with all its knowledge, experience and work on the project does everything in its power in order to accomplish the goals of an individual project, BUT the agency can’t be held responsible for the final results of the project, especially if those results are of sales nature.
+The agency, with all its knowledge, experience, and work on the project does everything in its power in order to accomplish the goals of an individual project, BUT the agency can’t be held responsible for the final results of the project, especially if those results are of sales nature.

 Let us picture a very similar situation:

 Why is something like that being asked of digital agencies?
-Our job is to do the best digital marketing possible and to do everything that can be done so that targeted audience can find out about the product/service we are promoting.
-But we can’t be responsible for the remaining of the business activity and for the possibility of bad service.
+Our job is to do the best digital marketing possible and to do everything that can be done so that the targeted audience can find out about the product/service we are promoting.
+But we can’t be responsible for the remainder of the business activity and for the possibility of bad service.
 (Community Management Tips & Tricks Webinar)